Scatenix/Void-Merchants/README.md

 This is my first game in such an advanced state.

-All the code, sprites, sounds, and music were entirely created by me but with some outside inspiration of course ;)

 ![VoidMerchantsPreview](https://github.com/user-attachments/assets/8e84f286-647b-49c6-badc-f8cfba2bcc5f)

 Play the web version now!
 [Void Merchants](https://scatenix.github.io/Void-Merchants/)

-Control with arrow keys to move, C to shoot (Can be held down), V to advance text in conversations.
+Control with arrow keys to move, X/V to shoot (Can be held down), Y/C to interact with NPCs or trading.

+Create save-games at each visit to the trader by hitting X/V.

+Load them at the title screen by hitting Y/C.

 # State of the Game